-If sterilization of reusable components is necessary, the following parameters are recommended as they have been validated for a Sterility Assurance Level of 10-6.
+If sterilization of metal components is necessary, the following parameters are recommended as they have been validated for a Sterility Assurance Level of 10-6.

-Met hod Cycle Type Minimum Temperature Minimum Exposure Time Minimum Drying Time Ste am Pre-vacuum 270°F (132°C) 4 minutes 30 minutes
+Method Cycle Type Minimum Temperature Minimum Exposure Time Minimum Drying Time Steam Pre-vacuum 270°F (132°C) 4 minutes 30 minutes

 The adequacy of any sterilization procedure must be suitably tested.
 It is critical that appropriate process parameters be validated for each facility's sterilization equipment and product load configuration by trained personnel in sterilization processes to substantiate the reliability and reproducibility of the process.
-FDA cleared sterilization packaging materials should be used.

-Ultra High Molecular Weight Polyethylene, Titanium Plasma Spray Coated components and Ceramic Heads cannot be resterilized.
+Ultra High Molecular Weight Polyethylene components should not be resterilized.